Research

 World Models

-My primary focus is developing physics-grounded world models for robotics and continuous control.
-Current state-of-the-art models often struggle with sample efficiency and physical consistency.
-My work aims to bridge this gap by embedding Newtonian principles directly into the learning process.
+Physics-grounded world models My primary focus is developing physics-grounded world models for robotics and continuous control.
+Current world models often fail to obey physical laws and to generalize to unseen framerates.
+This limits their applicability to real-time deployments where noisy observations and varying framerates are common.
+My work aims to mitigate these limitations by embedding physical principles into network architectures.

 Key Projects: